Vatican Library: At the Vatican

 In 1992 the library had almost 2 million catalogued items.

 Among a number of thefts from the Library committed in modern times, in 1995 art history teacher Anthony Melnikas from Ohio State University stole three leaves from a medieval manuscript once owned by Francesco Petrarch.
 One of the stolen leaves contains an exquisite miniature of a farmer threshing grain.
 A fourth leaf from an unknown source was also discovered in his possession by U.S. Customs agents.
-Melnikas was trying to sell the pages to an art dealer, who then alerted the librarian director.
+Melnikas was trying to sell the pages to an art dealer, who then alerted the library director.

 Location and building

 The library is located inside the Vatican Palace, and the entrance is through the Belvedere Courtyard.
-When Pope Sixtus V (1585-1590) commissioned the expansion and the new building of the Vatican Library, he had a three-story wing built right across Bramante's Cortile del Belvedere, thus bisecting it and changing Bramante's work significantly.
+When Pope Sixtus V (1585–1590) commissioned the expansion and the new building of the Vatican Library, he had a three-story wing built right across Bramante's Cortile del Belvedere, thus bisecting it and changing Bramante's work significantly.
 At the bottom of a grand staircase a large statue of Hippolytus decorates the La Galea entrance hall.

 In the first semi-basement there is a papyrus room and a storage area for manuscripts.
 The first floor houses the restoration laboratory, and the photographic archives are on the second floor.

 The library has 42 km of shelving.

 The library closed for renovations on 17 July 2007 and reopened on 20 September 2010.
-The three year, 9 million euro renovation involved the complete shut down of the library to install climate controlled rooms.
+The three-year, 9 million euro renovation involved the complete shut down of the library to install climate controlled rooms.